 Considered one of the best Christmas lights in NYC, there’s something for everyone at the Historic Richmond Town in Staten Island.

 You can expect charming holiday lights, alluring displays, and our beloved Santa Claus himself!
 With dedicated guides who take you through the Christmas traditions and customs of yesteryear, this one also knows how to combine fun and learning.

 Once done, don’t forget to revisit the iconic Statue of Liberty which continues to be among the most sought-after landmarks in New York.

 Frequently Asked Questions

 How long is the tree up in NYC?

-For those who want to watch the lighting ceremony from the comfort of your homes, can tune in to NBC television channel for a live telecast.
+Those who want to watch the lighting ceremony from the comfort of their homes can tune in to the NBC television channel for a live telecast.